aklinker1/zeta/README.md

     B[onRequest] -- "Route Matched" --> D
     B -- "Not Found" --> C
     C[onError] ---> J
-    D[transform] -- "Validate Inputs" --> E
+    D[onTransform] -- "Validate Inputs" --> E
     D -- "Error thrown" --> C
-    E[beforeHandle] ---> F
+    E[onBeforeHandle] ---> F
     E -- "Error thrown" --> C
     F((Handler)) --> G
     F -- "Error thrown" --> C
-    G[afterHandle] -- "Validate Response" --> H
+    G[onAfterHandle] -- "Validate Response" --> H
     G -- "Error thrown" --> C
-    H[mapResponse] ---> J
+    H[onMapResponse] ---> J
     H -- "Error thrown" --> C
     J@{ shape: sm-circ } -.-> K
     J ---> L
     K((Client))
-    L["afterResponse (deferred)"]
+    L["onAfterResponse (deferred)"]
 ```

 - `onRequest` (global): Called as soon as a request is made to the app.
   - Return value is shallow merged into the `ctx` object for future callbacks.
-- `transform` (isolated): Called before input parameters have been validated, can be used to transform input values before validation occurs.
+- `onTransform` (isolated): Called before input parameters have been validated, can be used to transform input values before validation occurs.
   - Return value is shallow merged into the `ctx` object for future callbacks.
-- `beforeHandle` (isolated): Called after inputs have been validated, right before the route handler is executed.
+- `onBeforeHandle` (isolated): Called after inputs have been validated, right before the route handler is executed.
   - Return value is shallow merged into the `ctx` object for future callbacks.
-- `afterHandle` (isolated): Called after the route handler is executed.
+- `onAfterHandle` (isolated): Called after the route handler is executed.
   - Return value replaces the value returned from the handler.
-- `mapResponse` (isolated): Convert the return value into a [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+- `onMapResponse` (isolated): Convert the return value into a [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response).
   - If a `Response` value is returned, send it to the client.
   - If a `Response` value is not returned, Zeta infers the response content type based on the handler's response value.
-- `onError` (global): If an error is thrown at any point in the lifecycle (other than `afterResponse`), this hook will be called giving you the opportunity to report the error or change the response format.
-- `afterResponse` (global): Called after the response is sent to the client.
+- `onAfterResponse` (global): Called after the response is sent to the client.
   - Return value is ignored.
+- `onError` (global): If an error is thrown at any point in the lifecycle (other than `onAfterResponse`), this hook will be called giving you the opportunity to report the error or change the response format by optionally returning a `Response` object.

 There are two types of hooks: global and isolated.

-- **Global**: Added to any parent apps and ran on the top level, regardless of which app or what order these hooks are called.
+- **Global**: These hooks are registered on the final, root application, regardless of where they are defined in your app's composition tree.
+They always run for every request that hits the server.
+Use these for cross-cutting concerns like logging or authentication.
   - You usually only want to add these to the top level app, but they will run if you add them to another.
-- **Isolated**: These hooks are only ran on endpoints of the app the hooks is defined on.
-Additionally, they're only ran if they are added to an app before the route is defined.
+- **Isolated**: These hooks only apply to routes defined on the *same app instance*, *after* the hook is declared.
+They are perfect for setting up context or running middleware specific to a group of routes (e.g., a plugin).

 Here's an example combining several different hooks: